ImBradders/SpotifyDistributedSystem/Servers/Multi-UseServer/MessageProtocols.md

 Adds a song to this user's current queue.
 If the song could not be found, "ERROR : not found" shall be returned instead.

-### Dequeue Song

-REMOVE : [search term] | REMOVED : [song title]

-Removes a song from the client's current queue.
-If the song cannot be found within the queue, "ERROR : not found" shall be returned instead.

 ### Retrieve List of Songs

 SONGLIST | SONGS : [a song title] + more